 4. Use Dried Food Items

 Create easy and inexpensive fall decor using natural items like beans and popcorn that you can get at the dollar store.
 You can add them to some recycled jars.
-This is the perfect way to decorate your porch or mantel. have also filled jars with things like oak tree seeds (we called them helicopters when I was a kid), acorns, pine cones, and other things I find outside.
+This is the perfect way to decorate your porch or mantel.
+This and would also be great alternative to floral arrangements on your Thanksgiving table.
+I have also filled jars with things like oak tree seeds (we called them helicopters when I was a kid), acorns, pine cones, and other things I find outside.

 We had some scrap wood outside and we drilled a small hole into the top of them to place a candle in them.
+These fall candles are the perfect accents on the mantel and are one of my favorite fall decor projects.
 You can use battery-operated candles if you have kids or pets in your home.

 You can also create some easy faux tree candle holders with just a few items from the dollar store.